W-David-Porter/course-in-consciousness/chapter-5-conscious-mind-free-will/readme.md

 To reveal the difficulties in this type of measurement, suppose that my mind is directly sensitive to your mind without my depending on any cues from your behaviour or your physical reäctions.
 We might think that such might be the case in certain kinds of telepathic events.
 Now, for example, could we determine whether my experience of ‘red’ is the same as yours?

 The answer is no because my experience of red is still inescapably in my mind, never in yours.
 Thus, a telepathic technique does not give us a way to determine whether my experience of red is the same as yours.
-Furthermore, no matter what the technique for measuring consciousness, there is always the problem that the person interpreting the measurement is aware of only the contents of his or her own mind, never of anybody else’s.
+Furthermore, no matter what the technique for measuring consciousness, there is always the problem that the person interpreting the measurement is aware of only the contents of his own mind, never of anybody else’s.

 This does not mean that minds cannot communicate with each other.
 Non-local consciousness allows this (see [Section 5.2](#_5-2-extraordinary-abilities-of-the-mind), [Section 9.4](/chapter-9-perceiving-conceptualising/#_9-4-many-minds-one-awareness), [Section 12.1](/chapter-12-space-time-causality-destiny/#_12-1-the-concepts-of-space-and-time), [Section 12.2](/chapter-12-space-time-causality-destiny/#_12-2-speculations-on-the-concepts-of-nonlocality-in-time-and-space) and [Chapter 16](chapter-16-love-seeking-itself)).